Papierkorb/bindgen/README.md

   <<: ignores.yml
 ```

-The dependency will be embedded into the open *mapping*: It's transparent
+The dependency will be embedded into the open *mapping*: It is transparent
 to the client code.

 It's perfectly possible to mix conditionals with dependencies: